MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 (or alternatively, integrated values in space and/or time via optional parameter choices, see :ref:`below <obsfit_time>`).
 Samples, defined as instantaneous model data values at specific locations (which may or may not coincide with model gridpoints), are aggregated and interpolated for comparison with observations.
-Hence, in OBSFIT, sampled points are referred to as *samples* and the averaged/integrated values as *observations*.
+Hence, in OBSFIT, sampled points are referred to as *samples*, the averaged/integrated values as *model-equivalents*, and the measured values as *observations*.
+The cost function is evaluated from the misfit between *model-equivalents* and *observations*.
-For example, consider observations of integrated sound speed along the acoustic ray path: in such case, one specifies multiple locations at which to sample the model, as we require model data at multiple locations to calculate the model-equivalent of a single observation.
+As an example, consider observations of integrated sound speed along the acoustic ray path: in such case, one specifies multiple locations at which to sample the model, as we require model data at multiple locations to calculate the model-equivalent of a single observation.
 Sample locations are used during the model run to extract model data (and save it to file).
-Then, sampled values are combined at the end of the run to calculate the model-equivalent value.
-Observational values are only used at the end of the model run to calculate the cost, i.e., weighted misfits with model-equivalents.
+Then, sampled values are combined at the end of the run to calculate the model-equivalent values to the observations.

-In many applications, "observations" are not spatially averaged or integrated; in that case, NP = 1 and "samples" and "observations" are effectively the same.
+In many applications, *observations* are not spatially averaged or integrated; in that case, NP = 1 and *samples* and *observations* are effectively the same.
 A feature of the obsefit package, however, is that it allows each observation to be comprised of a number of samples (NP).
 Each of those NP samples is assigned a relative weight in the average/integral; by default all samples are weighed equally.
 (Note that the our definition of weights is different from the uncertainty-related weights in :filelink:`pkg/profiles`.)